Governance Overview

-Robust and effective oversight and governance are fundamental to building trust with our stakeholders and sustaining our success.
-Effective corporate governance practices are critical to executing our business strategy and driving long-term, sustainable value creation.
-Our governance framework drives sound company oversight, ensures Board and management accountability, engenders public trust, demonstrates PayPal’s commitment to transparency, independence and diversity, and enables PayPal to adapt to the dynamic and competitive environment in which we operate.
+Robust corporate governance practices are critical to executing our business strategy and driving long-term, sustainable value creation.
+Our overall governance framework is designed to drive strong oversight, create Board and management accountability and demonstrate PayPal’s commitment to transparency, independence and diversity.
 We hold ourselves to the highest ethical standards and operate all facets of our business with integrity, from the Board of Directors and senior management to our workforce and our supply chain.

-Our Proxy Statement provides further detail on our commitment to strong corporate governance, our Board structure and composition, stockholder rights and engagement, executive compensation, and other key governance topics.
+Our commitment to strong corporate governance is detailed in our Proxy Statement, which provides extensive disclosure on our Board structure and composition, strategy and risk oversight, stockholder engagement, executive compensation and other key governance topics.

 11 of 12 directors are independent